 In exchange for the great price, the TCL 4 Series is missing a few features that more expensive TVs deliver.
 It lacks local dimming, so the HDR performance isn’t as good as it could be.
 It also has weak speakers, with little bass and limited power.
 If this is going to be your main TV, consider adding a soundbar to overcome the sound issues.

-Small TVs don’t have to fall behind to their larger counterparts when it comes to features, as the 43-inch Sony X800H shows.
+The bright and sharp picture of the Sony Bravia X800H, along with its robust Android TV smart OS, make it one of the best-midsized TVs — if you don’t mind the price and if you can still find it.
+This is a 2020 model that is now unavailable at some stores, so you may have to hunt around for it.
 The 4K TV includes HDR10 and also handles Dolby Vision for a vivid picture.
 It can also play Dolby Atmos for better sound — something few small TVs do at this point, but also something you’ll want in the future.
 The TV features Android TV as its smart platform, and you can stream wirelessly from your mobile device via Chromecast or Apple AirPlay 2.
 It has four HDMI ports, where most 43-inch TVs have three.

-While most small TVs have standard LED LCD screens, the Samsung Q60T brings one of the best screen technologies available, QLED, or quantum-dot LED, to its 43-inch version.
-Its QLED screen produces more intense colors than a regular LED and competes with an OLED screen for vividness and deep blacks.
+While most small TVs have standard LED LCD screens, the Samsung Q60T brings one of the more premium screen technologies available, QLED, or quantum-dot LED, to its 43-inch version.
+Our review found its QLED screen produces more intense colors than a regular LED and competes with an OLED screen for vividness and deep blacks.
 The Q60T delivers a very sharp picture, and thanks to that QLED screen, good colors.
 It handles HDR well, producing excellent contrast.
 Thanks to the Tizen smart operating system, you’ll have access to tons of apps.

 But the Q60T costs several hundred more than the TCL 4 Series, and while it has a good picture, there are some flaws.
-This year’s model has a slower processor and lower refresh rate, which resulted in some blurring during fast motion scenes.
-It’s color accuracy was also below other QLED sets.
+This model has a slower processor and lower refresh rate than previous versions, which resulted in some blurring during fast motion scenes.
+Its color accuracy was also below other QLED sets.
 But if you want one of the best screens in a 43-inch TV, the Q60T is the one for you.

 Read our full Samsung Q60T review.

-If you’re seeking a tiny TV and can afford to pay a little more than the Insignia LED HD Fire TV costs, the Vizio D-Series is a step up in terms of tech.
-It has 1080p HD instead of the Insignia’s 720p, so the image should be more crisp.
-Also available in 32- and 40-inch versions, the D-Series also has a full-array backlight which should make for a brighter and better overall image.
+If you’re seeking a tiny TV and can afford to pay a little more than what the Insignia LED HD Fire TV costs, the Vizio D-Series is a step up in terms of tech.
+With several compact sizes of 1080p HD instead of the Insignia’s 720p, you'll get a better image.
+Available in 32-, 40- and 43-inch versions, the D-Series also has a full-array backlight which our testing found makes for a brighter and better overall image.